-- 1, 1980, - 6) Persons lawfully admitted for permanent residence under the Immigration and Nationality Act, or - 7) Parolees, for at least one year, under Section 212(d)(5) of the Immigration and Nationality Act. - 4.1.6. ~ Disability Status (so long as any standard relating to disability status does not restrict eligibility): - 4.1.7.
-Access to or coverage under other health coverage: Eligibility for benefits will require that: - 1) The child is not a member of a family that is eligible for health benefits covered under the State of Illinois health benefits plan on the basis of a member's employment with a public agency; - 2) The child is not found to be eligible for Medicaid under Title XIX. - 4.1.8.
-Duration of eligibility: The duration of eligibility will be for 12 months unless terminated for one of the reasons described below.
+- 1) Unmarried dependent children of a United States Veteran honorably discharged or a person on active military duty, - 2) Refugees under Section 207 of the Immigration and Nationality Act, - 3) Asylees under Section 208 of the Immigration and Nationality Act, - 4) Persons for whom deportation has been withheld under Section 243(h) of the Immigration and Nationality Act, - 5) Persons granted conditional entry under Section 203(a)(7) of the Immigration and Nationality Act as in effect prior to April 1, 1980, - 6) Persons lawfully admitted for permanent residence under the Immigration and Nationality Act, or - 7) Parolees, for at least one year, under Section 212(d)(5) of the Immigration and Nationality Act. - 4.1.6. ~ Disability Status (so long as any standard relating to disability status does not restrict eligibility): - 4.1.7.
+X Access to or coverage under other health coverage: Eligibility for benefits will require that: - 1) The child is not a member of a family that is eligible for health benefits covered under the State of Illinois health benefits plan on the basis of a member's employment with a public agency; - 2) The child is not found to be eligible for Medicaid under Title XIX. - 4.1.8.
+Duration of eligibility: As described in Appendix 1, p.
+23. The duration of eligibility will be for 12 months unless terminated for one of the reasons described below.
 The twelve months of eligibility commences when the first child in a household is determined to be eligible, not when an additional child is added.
 Eligibility is determined at least every 12 months.
-Eligibility is terminated if: - 1.
-The child loses his or her Illinois residency, - 2.
+Eligibility is terminated if;

+- 1. The child loses his or her Illinois residency, - 2.
 The child attains 19 years of age - 3.
-The child becomes eligible for and is enrolled in Medicaid under Title XIX. - 4.
+The child becomes eligible for and is enrolled in Medicaid under Title XIX, - 4.
 The child becomes an inmate of a correctional facility or a patient in a mental institution, - 5.
 The child's family becomes eligible for health benefits coverage under a State of Illinois health benefits plan on the basis of a member's employment with a public agency, - 6.
 The child is found to have other significant health benefits, - 7.
 Applicable premium payments are not made, or - 8.
 The child's parent or adult who is legally responsible for the child's health care makes a written requested to terminate coverage. - 4.1.9.
-Other standards (identify and describe): At the time of application: a) the child is not a patient in an institution for mental diseases, or b) the child is not an inmate of a public institution.
-In addition, program eligibility is limited by amounts appropriated for All Kids Share and

-All Kids Premium Levels 1-2.
+X Other standards (identify and describe): At the time of application: - a) The child is not a patient in an institution for mental diseases, or - b) The child is not an inmate of a public institution. - c) The program eligibility is limited by amounts appropriated for All Kids Share and All Kids Premium Levels 1-2.
 If the plan's enrollment reaches levels that indicate that fiscal year costs for those currently enrolled are approaching the appropriation, the State will stop taking new applications.
-The State will again take applications once enrollment levels are reduced or funding becomes available. c) the Social Security number or proof of application for a Social Security number must be provided for applicants who are requesting coverage.
-Individuals on the application that are not requesting coverage are not required to provide Social Security numbers.

-4.1.10 Check if the State is electing the option under section 214 of the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA) to provide coverage to the following otherwise eligible pregnant women and children as specified below who are lawfully residing in the United States including the following:
+The State will again take applications once enrollment levels are reduced or funding becomes available. - d) Social Security Number: the Social Security number or proof of application for a Social Security number must be provided for applicants who are requesting coverage.
+Individuals on the application that are not requesting coverage are not required to provide Social Security numbers. as described in Appendix 1, pp. 17-18. - 4.1.10 Check if the State is electing the option under section 214 of the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA) to provide coverage to the following otherwise eligible pregnant women and children as specified below who are lawfully residing in the United States including the following: